Archive

 Series | Old Drawings Journey TOP

-This article introduces the blueprints for Naka 12 Building No. 6, which was completed in 1920 (Taisho 9) (located in the middle of the north side of the current Marunouchi Park Building).
-From the stamps, we can see that Kawamoto Ryoichi was in charge of the architectural design and Yamashita Juro was in charge of Structural Engineering under Chief Engineer Sakurai Kotaro.
-Kawamoto graduated from what is now the University of Tokyo in 1914 (Taisho 3) and joined the Real Estate Department of Mitsubishi Limited Partnership Company.
-He was in charge of Mitsubishi Bank Head Office and Naka 12 Building No. 6, and later became involved with Maru Building.
-After the Great Kanto Earthquake, he changed jobs and became head of the architecture department of the Dojunkai, before going independent and working on Okuno Building (formerly the Ginza Apartments), Kudan Kaikan (formerly the Military Hall), Tamuracho Nissan Hall (no longer in existence), and others.
+This article introduces the blueprints for Naka No. 12 Building No. 6, which was completed in 1920 (Taisho 9).
+The stamps reveal that Kawamoto Ryoichi was in charge of the architectural design, and Yamashita Juro was in charge of Structural Engineering, under Chief Engineer Sakurai Kotaro.
+Kawamoto graduated from what is now the University of Tokyo in 1914 (Taisho 3) and joined the real estate department of Mitsubishi Limited Partnership Company.
+He was in charge of the Mitsubishi Bank Head Office and Naka No. 12 Building No. 6, and later became involved with Maru Building.
+After the Great Kanto Earthquake, he changed jobs and became head of the architecture department of the Dojunkai, before going independent and working on projects such as the Okuno Building (formerly the Ginza Apartments), Kudan Kaikan (formerly the Military Hall), and Tamuracho Nissan Hall (no longer in existence).

 The copyright and other rights of the content (information, materials, images, etc.) on this website belong to our company or to rights holders who have granted us permission to use it.
 Copying, diversion, alteration, distribution, etc. of these contents without permission beyond the scope permitted by law is prohibited.